rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/bernstein-conference-2016-HTM-sequence-memory.md

 type: post
 ---

 Sequence learning is ubiquitous in cortex.
-This poster explains a neural mechanism for sequence learning, HTM Sequence Memory.
+This poster explains a neural mechanism for sequence learning called HTM (Hierarchical Temporal Memory) Sequence Memory.

 <br />